hacker-crypto888/texts-words-write/README.md

 ### `npm install --save`

-Install all the dependencies in the development mode.<br>
+Installs all the dependencies in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>